nerdfiles/proposal-planning/readme.md

 # Proposal Planning

 Let's be frank, [Andy Clarke-style][clarke]: web design was [a mistake][mistake].
+The very "stuff happening" between "you" and "I", client and creator, is grounded in metaphor: "all memories are screen memories"[3], and the screen is nothing like paper, I assure you.
 But you need to transact — and transform your business, not (just) let somebody else mind it.
 Indeed, "transformative" is not (just) another [buzzword][buzz].
 And all education is violence[1].
 You're not paying me just to hit the